michaelxwang/michaelxwang.github.io/cat/tax/_posts/2026-02-12-sum-daily-balances.md

 This [Google Sheets doc][google-sheets]{:target="_blank"} automates the calculation.
 If you are in this situation, please include the spreadsheet in your tax documents.

+The "segment" shortcut described above requires only 2 data points per segment.
+However, if you have many complex segments, it might be easier to simply find the balance for each month, sum them up, and divide by the number of months you owned the home.
+While this involves more data entry (up to 12 points per loan) and is slightly less accurate, it is conceptually simpler to execute.
+To remain conservative, use the highest balance for each month The [Google Sheets doc][google-sheets]{:target="_blank"} also has a tab with an example using this method.

 [reg163]: https://www.taxnotes.com/research/federal/cfr26/1.163-10T
 [google-sheets]: https://docs.google.com/spreadsheets/d/1906CSp8IiGdfGlHGJUj4ddRvvYFU66puhNXlILLfPm8